The Food Safety Act 1990: A guide for businesses

-Under the Food Safety Act 1990, businesses have three main responsibilities, they include:
+Under the Food Safety Act 1990, businesses have three main responsibilities, which are:

 What does the Act cover?

-It is important to note that the Act does not cover hygiene.
-This is because there is separate legislation in regard to this, which was made using the powers given under the Act.
-It does, however, cover food prepared by childminders in their homes for other people’s children and extends to activities such as preparation of food in canteens, clubs, schools, hospitals, institutions and public and local authorities.
+While the Act does not directly cover hygiene, this is because there is separate legislation in regards to this which was created using the powers given under the Food Safety Act 1990.
+However, it does cover food prepared by childminders in their homes for other people’s children and extends to activities such as preparation of food in canteens, clubs, schools, hospitals, institutions and public and local authorities.

 What does it mean for food importers?

-Despite the UK having voted to leave the European Union (EU), until it has actually left, the rules and regulations that apply to the EU, will apply to the UK also.
+Despite the UK having voted to leave the European Union (EU), the rules and regulations that apply to the EU still apply to the UK until it has actually left.
 Changes to this legislation will be discussed as part of the Brexit negotiations.

 Any food that is imported must meet food safety and hygiene requirements equivalent to those for UK-produced food and, according to the government, can be subject to checks by enforcement authorities at points of import and inland.

 What does the Act require businesses to do?